 - 1. Conduct a gap analysis to determine what areas your organization is not yet communicating to investors on.
-There is a simplified checklist in the homework sheet which can be used to start to identify key aspects of disclosure that should be considered for a high-level gap assessment. - 2.
-Identify what 'enhancements' or additional reporting requirements your organization wants to consider when setting a goal for sustainability-related disclosure practices.
+There is a simplified checklist in the homework sheet which can be used to start to identify key aspects of disclosure that should be considered for a high-level gap assessment. - Identify what 'enhancements' or additional reporting requirements your organization wants to consider when setting a goal for sustainability-related disclosure practices. - 3.
+Consider if there are additional topics, reporting processes or skillsets that may be required to meet your disclosure objectives.

-What tools can you use to identify the gaps in your current disclosures?
+What are the key gaps you need to address in your current disclosures or internal processes?